nic-obert/rusty-vm/assembler/assembler TODO.md

 ### TODO

-- [ ] chech validity of specified size in dn
 - [ ] update documentation
 - [ ] add a pseudo instruction that perform constant arithmetics (or gives you the offset from a specific label to know the size of static data)
 - [ ] test multiline strings (probably fails)